sorah/needroleshere/README.md

 #### Use as ECS Container Credentials Provider

 Server mode supports [Container credentials provider](https://docs.aws.amazon.com/sdkref/latest/guide/feature-container-credentials.html).
-To generate use this provider, you first need to generate a binding configuration and environment variables file using a helper command.
+To use this provider, you first need to generate a binding configuration and environment variables file using a helper command.

 This provider supports using multiple roles on a single server process.